 - ca. 10km rekreativni tek (recreational run)

-The venue changes from year to year between three coastal towns — Koper, Izola and Portorož:
+The venue changes from year to year between the coastal towns of Portorož, Izola, Koper and Ankaran:

 The marathon route is closed to all traffic and very scenic and varied as it runs along the coast as well as through Istria's beautiful hinterland.

-It visits the port of Koper, the picturesque small town of Izola, the historic town centre of Piran, and the beach resort of Portorož.
+It visits the port of Koper, the picturesque small town of Izola, the historic town of Piran and the beach resort of Portorož.